 Franchisees are responsible for their own franchise and are likely to be more committed to success than an employee would be.
 Franchisees are often entrepreneurial-minded individuals who have invested a considerable amount in the franchise.
 They have a strong incentive to make your business a success.

 A franchisor is able to focus on other aspects of their business.
-This is particularly true once the franchisee is experienced and able to operate with minimal control – then the work of the franchisor is merely managing the franchisee.
+This is particularly true once the franchise is experienced and able to operate with minimal control – then the work of the franchisor is merely managing the franchise.
 This provides the franchisor with more time to focus on other aspects of the business.

 Under the terms of the franchise agreement, the franchisor could insist on the franchisee contributing a certain amount of gross sales towards the advertising of the business.
 This would assist the franchisor in increasing public awareness of the business.

 - Loss of ownership and control

 The franchisor has to share ownership of the business product/idea/concept with the franchise.
 Although the franchise agreement would impose restrictions on the franchise, the franchise will have a degree of freedom which could cause further issues as outlined below.

 Franchising will inevitably involve the disclosure of confidential information and know-how from the franchisor to the franchise.
 The franchise agreement should always contain a confidentiality clause, but in any event, it is difficult to monitor and enforce such a clause.

 The franchisor will need very different skills and experience to run and control a franchise than it would be operating a normal business and controlling employees.
 Accordingly, and even though the franchise agreement would impose certain controls over the franchise, the franchisor will often have to negotiate and co-operate with a franchise rather than instruct and manage them.